nuremics/nuremics-labs/README.md

 Ready to go beyond the demo?

-Explore the **NUREMICS** handbook to unlock the full potential of the framework and start building your own scientific software applications:
+Explore the **NUREMICS Handbook** to unlock the full potential of the framework and start building your own scientific software applications:

 🔗 [nuremics.github.io](https://nuremics.github.io/)